erachelson/hanabi-ai/README.md

 My Hanabi implementation + AI research.

+Moved this project to gitlab for the time being.

 Work in progress, still minimalist.
 To build, go in the desired directory and make.